tracker1/node-ms-sqlcmd/README.md

 ### Connection String

-The main portions of the connectionString are as follows:
+The main portions of the connectionString are as follows: (See Query String section below)

-`Protocol://Username:Passphrase@ServerName:Port/InstanceName/DatabaseName`
+`Protocol://Username:Passphrase@ServerName:Port/InstanceName/DatabaseName?Query`

 Each section should be URI Component Path encoded (encodeURIComponent).